chenxshuo/chenxshuo.github.io/_pages/about.md

 Previously, I graduated from the [Elite Master of Data Science](https://www.m-datascience.mathematik-informatik-statistik.uni-muenchen.de/index.html) with distinction at [LMU Munich](https://www.lmu.de/en/) advised by [Prof. Volker Tresp](https://www.dbs.ifi.lmu.de/~tresp/).
 Before joining LMU Munich, I graduated from [the School of Information Management](https://ischool.sysu.edu.cn/) at [Sun Yat-sen University](https://en.wikipedia.org/wiki/Sun_Yat-sen_University) (SYSU), Guangzhou, China, in 2020 with a major in Information Systems and a minor in Computer Science, advised by [Prof. Daifeng Li](https://ischool.sysu.edu.cn/zh-hans/teacher/lidaifeng).

 My ultimate reseach goal is to **build Responsible and Trustworthy Super Intelligence**.
-Particularly, I have been working on: the Fluid Intelligence of MLLMs [2][3], LLMs/MLLMs' Robustness [1] and Model Safety & Red-Teaming [4,5,6,7,8].
+Particularly, I have been working on: the Fluid Intelligence of MLLMs [2,3], LLMs/MLLMs' Robustness/Safety [1,4,5,7,9], and Agent Safety [6,8].